 True pâté and why is Keto pate a better choice?

-Pâté is a specialty dish connected to wealth, but it doesn’t have to be this way always.
+Pâté is a speciality dish connected to high-class living and dining.
+But it doesn’t have to be this way always.
 If you say pâté people will think of expensive gourmet duck liver or maybe lamb liver pate.
 Your Keto pate can be as fancy as you like, or as handy as a quick protein meal on the go.
 What makes it Keto?
 Well, we did not add sugar and trust me – many famous chefs do.
 It brings the flavour up, but we simply don’t want sugar! 😉

 A brief history of pate (Pâté)